basis

 The transformation basis for displacement coordinate systems is returned with this call.
 Column 3 in node is assumed give displacement coordinate system identifiers DID matching those in the first column of bas.

 By default, node is assumed to be given in global coordinates.
-The l modifier is used to tell basis that the nodes are given in local coordinates.
+The l command option is used to tell basis that the nodes are given in local coordinates.

 Given a single coordinate system definition bas, associated nodes nodeLocal (with coordinates x y z, r teta z, r teta phi for Cartesian, cylindrical and spherical coordinate systems respectively) are transformed to the global Cartesian coordinate system.
 This is a low level command used for the global transformation [node,bas] = basis(node,bas).